ryanallen/words-of-my-perfect-teacher/README.md

 *mngon par dga' ba*, Skt. *Abhirati*, name of a [kalpa](#kalpa) and of the Buddhafield of [Buddha](#buddha) [Akṣobhya](#akṣobhya).

 ## Mantra
 *sngags*, manifestation of supreme [enlightenment](#enlightenment) in the form of sounds.
-Syllables which, in the sadhanas of the [Secret Mantrayāna](#secret-mantrayāna), protect the mind of the practitioner from ordinary perceptions and invoke the wisdom deities.
+Syllables which, in the sādhanas of the [Secret Mantrayāna](#secret-mantrayāna), protect the mind of the practitioner from ordinary perceptions and invoke the wisdom deities.

 ## Mañjuśrī
 *'jam dpal dbyangs*, a tenth level [Bodhisattva](#bodhisattva).
 He embodies the knowledge and wisdom of all the [Buddhas](#buddha).